JakeWharton/jakewharton.com/_posts/2020-04-08-litmus-testing-kotlins-many-memory-models.md

 ```

 For the JVM in `src/jvmTest/kotlin/` you're free to either inline it away like JavaScript or use the `Thread` APIs to invoke it twice.
 Since the memory models of the JVM and Android give no special treatment to the main thread there's really no reason to run it twice.

+Now our test from the previous section can live in `src/commonTest/kotlin/` and wrap itself in `threadedTest`.
+On JS and JVM the test will run normally and only on native targets will it run twice.

 ---